tectonia/AppDevLearning/exercisefiles/node/README.md

 - **Readable**

-Select the content of MakeZipFile
+Select the content of MakeZipFile or another area you implemented.

-In the BRUSHES section, click in "Readable", see how comments are added and also variables that have short names are renamed to a more understandable name.

--- **Add Types**

-TBD
+In the chat ask Copilot to make your code more readable.

 -- **Fix Bug**

-In the exercise, there should be no bugs, since most of the code will be done by CoPilot.
+In the exercise, there should be no bugs, since most of the code will be done by Copilot.
 We can force some errors and then test the debug functionality.

 Force some errors like: